 For security and liability insurance coverage reasons, the District must have a record showing the days and hours each volunteer works on campus.
-It is imperative that each time a Volunteer works on campus, they use the sign in / sign out log.
+It is imperative that each time a Volunteer works on campus, they scan their driver's license at the kiosk for sign in/sign out.
 A record of each volunteer's hours enables the school to evaluate its volunteer program and recognize volunteers for their valuable contribution to the district.
 Additionally, volunteers must maintain hours each year to remain active.